Your data agent exported 50,000 customer records. To where?

 - Access pattern anomaly detection

-- Compliance reporting per regulation
+- Evidence reporting per regulation

-- Real-time alerting on policy violations
+- Alerting on policy violations

 Related use cases